 On April 8, 2026, markets celebrated a ceasefire.
 Headlines declared oil was getting cheaper.
 This analysis argues that this interpretation reflects a misreading of events, one caused by conflating a financial market reaction with a real-economy outcome.
-The analysis that follows builds a case to demonstrate that the structural conditions for stagflation, an economic condition characterised by the combination of stagnant economic growth, high unemployment, and high inflation, are already embedded in the global economy and will not unwind on the timeline that a diplomatic pause implies.
-Stagflation is analytically distinct from either a pure inflation shock or a pure recession.
+The analysis that follows builds a case to demonstrate that the structural conditions for stagflation, an economic condition characterised by the combination of stagnant economic growth, high unemployment, and high inflation, are embedded in the global economy and will mostly not unwind on the timeline that a diplomatic pause implies.
 In a stagflationary environment, raising rates to control inflation deepens the output contraction, while cutting rates to support growth entrenches inflationary expectations.

 Supply-driven oil shocks carry the strongest and most persistent recessionary effects, distinct from demand-driven shocks, which are typically accompanied by growth.
 The 2026 Middle East disruption is unambiguously supply-driven as it originates from the physical interdiction of a transit chokepoint, the Strait of Hormuz, and not from demand weakness.
 This distinction matters enormously for the size and duration of the economic response.
 Higher energy costs raise the price of every good and service for which energy is an input.
 The price elasticity of GDP with respect to oil is approximately -0.04 per 10% increase in oil prices, meaning that if oil prices rise by 10%, economic growth tends to slow in the short run by approximately 0.04 percentage points.